-- Protecting children from maltreatment - Halling Primary School has a responsibility to play a crucial role in preventative education, and the policies and systems that will underpin this. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment whether that is within or outside the home, including online - ▶ Halling Primary School has a responsibility to play a crucial role in preventative education, and the policies and systems that will underpin this. - Preventing impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.